Twister (Knoebels Amusement Resort): Ride experience

-Once dispatched, the train drops out of the curved station, descends a slight left hand turn through the structure, then makes a sweeping right hand turn and hits the lower section of the lift hill, which is stacked underneath the second lift.
+Once dispatched, the train drops out of the curved station, descends a slight lefthand turn through the structure, then makes a sweeping righthand turn and enters the lower section of the lift hill, which is stacked underneath the second lift hill.
 After climbing halfway up, the track leaves the first lift hill, and makes a left turn out of the structure, then slams into a 180 degree turn passing under the exit from the double helix and climbs the upper section of the lift hill.
-At the top of the lift hill, the track passes through the swoop curve before diving down a 89.6-foot first drop, then rising up a second hill for the first turnaround.
-The train dives off the turnaround in its second drop, and rises into the double helix, which zooms twice around the station.
+At the top of the lift hill, the track passes through the swoop curve before diving down an 89.6-foot first drop, then rising up a second hill for the first turnaround.
+The train dives off the turnaround in its second drop, and rises into the double helix, which goes twice around the station.
 After the helix, trains pass over a trimmed airtime hill and make a right turn inside the structure of the second hill.
-The train descends another drop, traveling within the structure, and traverses a banked right turn into an underground tunnel, the entrance into which is where the on-ride photo is quickly taken.
-Out of the tunnel, the track makes another unbanked right turn, then a small drop, before rising up and hitting the curved final brake run, before reentering the station.
-Because of the space limitations caused by fitting the station into the middle of the helix, the station track is curved, and both it and the brake run use skid brakes instead of pinch or magnetic brakes.
+The train descends another drop, traveling within the structure, and traverses a banked right turn into an underground tunnel, the entrance into which being where the on-ride photo is taken.
+Exiting the tunnel, the track makes another unbanked right turn, falls down a small drop, before rising up and hitting the curved final brake run, where it reenters the station.
+Due to space limitations caused by the station's location in the middle of the helix, the station's track is curved, and both it and the brake run use skid brakes instead of pinch or magnetic brakes.